 The Hub Dyslexia group supports pupils who have dyslexic tendencies.They have access to a number of resources and computer programs to help them develop transferable strategies and skills which will help them further develop independence and resilience.

-Paired reading provides pupils with access to a range of resources to help them develop their reading skills.
+Reading Intervention during Session Zero offers bespoke support and provides pupils with access to a range of resources to help them develop their reading skills.
 They will focus on inference and deduction, writer’s use of language, purpose and viewpoint and retrieval of information.
 Successful completion of the scheme results in higher reading ages which ultimately allow pupils greater access to the curriculum.

 Our teaching assistants are Elklan trained; they are able to recognise the impairments that can happen within the communication chain and supply children with strategies and techniques to develop their ability to understand and memorise information.
 Furthermore, we also deliver a programme called ‘Talking Partners at Secondary’ which addresses speech, language and communication difficulties by using a range of interactive activities such as examining what different facial expressions may mean, learning to sequence information and exploring homophones and their various meanings.